 The Planning Office is responsible for the review of development applications including rezonings, special use permits, comprehensive plan amendments, Agricultural and Forestal District applications, zoning approvals, zoning appeals and variances, and public facility reviews.
-The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission, Architectural Review Board and the Trails and Blueways Council.
+The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission, Agricultural and Forestal Districts Advisory Committee, Architectural Review Board and the Trails and Blueways Council.
 The Planning Office has three divisions: Long Range Planning, Current Planning and Zoning Administration and a partnership with Community Development.

 The Planning Office is located at 5 County Complex Court, Suite 210, Prince William, VA 22192-9201.